 - a) These rules must be adhered to, otherwise the entry can be declined by the OC or the combination eliminated if there is a protest.
 All Official events or Official competitions are conducted under EA rules.
 They are sponsored by, or run on behalf of the EA.
-Please refer to the EA General Regulations for membership requirements for Official competitions - b) It is an offence under the EA Disciplinary By-laws for a rider to compete a horse/pony below its graded level - c) To promote development, all Official EA events/competitions (this also includes EA FEI level competitions), with the exception of National and State Championships and Prix St Georges Stars of the Future, are open to both horses and ponies - d) Exceptions: National and State Championships and Prix St Georges Stars of the Future.
-Exceptions for National Young Rider competitions are to be approved by ADC - e) In official competitive and participant competitions aAny pony entries received shall be grouped at the beginning or the end of the draw (or at another time if the OC requires) and shall be considered as a separate competition to the horses in the rest of the test may compete in any order in the competition.
-Separate prizes may shall be awarded for horses and ponies - f) Organisers may still schedule and advertise separate pony competitions, particularly if they expect a test will be oversubscribed, or expect sufficient entries in a test from both ponies and horses (i.e. up to 35 of each) which is too many to be judged by the same judges in a single day - g) If PE riders are included in an official competition as a separate competition then they should be grouped together at the beginning or at the end of the draw (e.g. Grade IV and Grade III)
+Please refer to the EA General Regulations for membership requirements for Official competitions - b) It is an offence under the EA Disciplinary By-laws for a rider to compete a horse/pony below its graded level - c) To promote development, all Official EA events/competitions (this also includes EA FEI level competitions), are open to both horses and ponies - d) Exceptions: National and State Championships and Prix St Georges Stars of the Future.
+Exceptions for National Young Rider competitions are to be approved by ADC - e) In official competitive and participant competitions any pony entries received may compete in any order in the competition.
+Separate prizes may be awarded for horses and ponies - f) Organisers may still schedule and advertise separate pony competitions, particularly if they expect a test will be oversubscribed, or expect sufficient entries in a test from both ponies and horses (i.e. up to 35 of each) which is too many to be judged by the same judges in a single day - g) If PE riders are included in an official competition as a separate competition then they should be grouped together at the beginning or at the end of the draw (e.g. Grade IV and Grade III)